Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		  - The Virtual DOM
 			- Optimized Diffs are sent to the Real DOM
 		- [ ] 065 05-08 04:46 Vue App Lifecycle - Theory | 5min
+		  - Lifecycle Hooks
+			- createApp({...})
+			- beforeCreate()
+			- created()
+			  - nothing on the screen yet
+				- template is compiled
+			- beforeMount()
+			  - right before we can see something on the screen
+			- mounted()
+			  - Now we see something on the screen
+				- Mounted Vue Instance
+			- Data Changed
+			  - beforeUpdate()
+				- updated()
+			- Sometimes, an Instance can be Unmounted
+			  - All content is removed from the screen and the app is dead
+				- beforeUnmount()
+				- unmounted()
+				  - cleanup code
 		- [ ] 066 05-09 09:48 Vue App Lifecycle - Practice | 10min
 		- [ ] 067 05-00 00:06 Module Resources | 1min
 	## S06: Introducing Components